Gianni Silvestrini: Research activities

-He is author of more than 100 scientific papers and co-authored 5 books (“Solar Architecture”, 1984, textbook at Polytechnic of Milan; “The future of sun”, 1990, “La corsa della green economy”, 2010, "2 C, Innovazioni radicali per vincere la sfida del clima e trasformare l'economia", Ed.
+Silvestrini is the author of more than 100 scientific papers and co-authored 5 books (“Solar Architecture”, 1984, textbook at Polytechnic of Milan; “The future of sun”, 1990, “La corsa della green economy”, 2010, "2 C, Innovazioni radicali per vincere la sfida del clima e trasformare l'economia", Ed.
 Ambiente 2016; "Le trappole del clima - E come evitarle".
 Ed.
 Ambiente 2020) and is member of the advisory board of different associations and journals in the field of energy.

 Institutional activities

 He was President of “Bologna-Energia 2010”, the Energy agency of the City of Bologna and acted as Advisor of the Mayor of Palermo in the area of Energy and Environment.